How to Pack and Move Books

 Use Smaller Boxes

-Since books are pretty heavy and dense, using smaller boxes is a fantastic idea to keep the weight manageable.
-Though our movers are very strong, it is always considerate to keep things moderately heavy so that the risk of injury is diminished.
+Since books are pretty heavy and dense, using smaller boxes is a good idea to keep the weight manageable.
+Though our movers are strong, it is always considerate to keep things moderately heavy so that the risk of injury is diminished.
 Using smaller boxes also allows you to organize your collection into subsets, like genre.

-If you organize your collection into subsets, labeling each box can be a huge timesaver.
+If you organize your collection into subsets, labeling each box can be a huge time-saver.
 You’ll know which boxes hold which books, and can unpack them according to necessity, saving time and frustration.